 Country-Specific IssuesThere are some policies and procedures that are consistent for all study abroad programs (course syllabi, insurance policies, etc.).
 However, as each country (and city) around the world is different, it is important to provide background information that brings forward the realities students will face in their particular programs.
 In terms of health and safety, this may include language, medical facilities, experiences of previous study abroad students, health care, transportation, discrimination, communication, crisis response, support for special needs, accessibility, etc. Program administrators should consider what information to impart and how it is to be imparted to students during the pre-departure and the on-site orientation sessions (NAFSA’s Guide to Education Abroad for Advisers and Administrators, Third Edition, p.
 261 and p.
 479).

-A critical step for college, university, and other study abroad advisors is to check with the U.S. Department of State's International Travel Information website.
+A critical step for college, university, and another study abroad advisors are to check with the U.S. Department of State's International Travel Information website.
 From this site, program administrators will find links to Country Specific Information and Country Background Notes, which provide important country-specific information.
 For some countries, there may be travel warnings in effect, so administrators must be sure to check the Department of State's current Travel Warnings site.
 Travel warnings are issued when the Department of State decides, based on all relevant information, to recommend that Americans avoid travel to a certain country.
-These travel warnings will highlight potential for student safety problems; therefore, institutions should consider not offering programs in such countries, as this may put students at greater risk and possibly create future institutional liability.
+These travel warnings will highlight the potential for student safety problems; therefore, institutions should consider not offering programs in such countries, as this may put students at greater risk and possibly create future institutional liability.
 It may be important to cross-reference with country-specific travel information from different sources, such as the Australian Department of Foreign Affairs and Trade, the Canadian Department of Foreign Affairs and Trade, and the U.K. Foreign Commonwealth Office.

 Part of a study abroad program administrator's responsibility is to provide student participants extensive information on health and safety issues.
 The "Web Links" section below includes resources from the U.S. State Department and U.S. Center for Disease Control and Prevention that can be starting points for research.
 Other resources include: